sanchezcarlosjr/arsus/docs/coding-guides/build-specific-configurations.md

 ## When you can use environment variables directly without ngx-rocket `env`

 As a sidenote, ngx-rocket `env` isn't used for the proxy config file, because it isn't built and ran separately.
-Fortunately, for that same reason, you can directly use `process.env` within the proxy config file to avoid having separate proxy configs in most cases.
+Fortunately, for that same reason, you can directly use `process.env.ts` within the proxy config file to avoid having separate proxy configs in most cases.

-On that same note, the `server.ts` for SSR builds can also access `process.env` as it's set at runtime.
+On that same note, the `server.ts` for SSR builds can also access `process.env.ts` as it's set at runtime.
 But keep in mind that it stops there - the app itself is built, so even in SSR the client app can't access process environment variables.

 ## Security Considerations

 Never forget that your entire Angular app goes to the client, including its configuration, including the environment variables you pass to the env task!
 As usual, you should **never add sensitive keys or secrets to the env task**.

-Finally, if your Angular project is the client-side of a full-stack monorepo, make sure to keep the client-side `.env` file separate from the server-side `.env` file, since your server-side is bound to have secrets.
+Finally, if your Angular project is the client-side of a full-stack monorepo, make sure to keep the client-side `.env.ts` file separate from the server-side `.env.ts` file, since your server-side is bound to have secrets.